edgelesssys/marblerun/docs/versioned_docs/version-1.2/architecture/coordinator.md

 # Coordinator

 The Coordinator is MarbleRun's control plane.
+Conceptually, it operates as trusted controller in your confidential deployment.
+It securely holds the deployment's state, including the [manifest](../features/manifest.md) and the defined [secrets](../features/secrets-management.md).
+Based on the manifest, the Coordinator uses [remote attestation](../features/attestation.md) to authenticate the application's enclaves.

+## API and Configuration

 It communicates with the Marble's data plane through gRPC and provides an HTTP REST interface on the client-side.
 The Coordinator can be configured with several environment variables: